Urgent Care Options

 This is a lower-cost alternative to an ER visit and you will be responsible for paying your standard PCP office visit cost share.

 To be covered by Harvard Pilgrim, you must go to one of our participating providers.
-Under Specialty, select Convenience Care Clinic.
+To find a participating provider please visit our provider directory then under Specialty, select Convenience Care Clinic.

 * Clinic hours, capabilities and types of services may vary depending on the provider location.
 Be sure to call and ask before you go.